-Tommy Boy BD Review
+• Tommy Boy Blu-Ray Review

 The Good:

-The upgrades make a very nice Blu-ray.
-The people look solid.
-The colors look a bit sharper.
-The Dolby 5.1 is an improvement.
+The upgrades to the film make for a very nice Blu-ray.
+The people look solid, the colors look a bit sharper and the Dolby 5.1 is an improvement.
 The Extras on the Blu-ray are enjoyable.
-You get Tommy Boy: behind the Laughter which covers their acting careers.
-Growing up Farley kind of like a homage to the late Chris Farley interviewing his brothers and having them tell stories of their youth.
-Stories from the side of the road just a improv’ that all the actors brought to the movie.
-I really enjoyed the Gag reel.
-I had to stop and start it many times since I couldn’t pay attention from laughing so much.
-If you like commentary (I usually don’t), the Director Peter Segal was pretty good; you actually catch him laughing a few times.
+You get "Tommy Boy: Behind the Laughter", which covers the acting careers of our major players.
+"Growing up Farley" is kind of like an homage to the late Chris Farley, interviewing his brothers and having them tell stories of their youth.
+"Stories From the Side of the Road" is about the improv that all the actors brought to the movie.
+I also really enjoyed the "Gag Reel".
+I had to stop and start it many times since I couldn't pay attention from laughing so much.
+If you like commentary (I usually don't), then the commentary by Director Peter Segal was worth checking out - you actually catch him laughing a few times.

 The Bad: